devtron-labs/devtron/docs/user-guide/plugins/devtron-cd-trigger.md

 # Devtron-CD-Trigger

 ## Introduction
-The **Devtron CD Trigger** plugin allows you to trigger the PRE, DEPLOY, or POST CD stages of Devtron Apps from within your current application workflow.
-This plugin offers flexibility in managing application application dependencies and deployment sequences.
-For example, by incorporating this plugin at the pre-deployment stage of your application workflow, you can deploy applications that contain dependencies required by your current application, ensuring a smooth and coordinated deployment process.
+The **Devtron CD Trigger** plugin allows you to trigger the PRE-CD, CD, or POST-CD stages of other Devtron Apps from within your current application workflow.
+This plugin offers flexibility in managing application, application dependencies, and deployment sequences.
+For example, by incorporating this plugin at the pre-deployment stage of your application workflow, you can deploy another application that contains dependencies required by your current application, ensuring a coordinated deployment process.

 ### Prerequisites
 Before integrating the Devtron CD Trigger plugin, you need to properly configure the target Devtron App to ensure smooth execution.